What To Know About Giant Centipedes

-Even if the giant centipedes’ venom is not considered deadly (similar to a bee sting), it still has the potential to be medically serious for small children, pets and people with allergies to insect bites.
+Even if the giant centipedes’ venom is not considered deadly (similar to a bee sting), it still has the potential to be medically serious for small children, pets and people with allergies to bug bites.

 If you are “bitten” by a giant centipede, your symptoms probably will go away in a few hours.
 If you experience severe swelling, redness, chills, fever and muscle weakness, seek medical attention immediately!